Field Day - 2023

 Volunteers are needed!!

-Contact Larry at KI6LNB@arrl.net to finid out what help is needed.
+Contact Larry at KI6LNB@arrl.net to let us know what help you can provide.
+Thank you.

-Remember: You don't need to have HF privileges, or even be a ham, to make contacts at our Field Day site.
+Remember: You don't need to have HF privileges, or even be a licensed ham, to make contacts at our Field Day site.
 We will have Band Captains on hand to act as control operators.
-So come on down and get involved in ham radio!
+So come on down, tell your friends and get involved in ham radio!

 • 2 Meters (144.100 MHz – 148.000 MHz)